 During their studies, students will take courses in technical drawing, interior design, and many other subjects related to interior architecture and design.
 We work with a team of experienced professors who are passionate about sharing their expertise and know-how with our students.

 The professions of interior architect and designer have evolved considerably in recent years.
-These professionals must be able to arrange public, commercial or private spaces, design furniture, accessories, imagine exhibitions, conceive cultural events…
+These professionals must be able to work with public, commercial and private spaces, design furniture and accessories, imagine exhibitions, conceive cultural events and more.

-On the other hand, a complementarity between architects and interior designers has developed over time.
-Indeed, the growing technical, technological and regulatory constraints are increasingly occupying architects.
-As a result, parts of their former tasks are now entrusted to interior architects.
-They now have the same level of education (5 years) and work independently or in collaboration.
+On the other hand, a complementarity between interior architects and designers has developed over time.
+Indeed, growing technical, technological and regulatory constraints are increasingly keeping architects busy.
+As a result, some of the tasks they formerly undertook are now entrusted to interior architects.
+They now have the same level of education (5 years) and work independently or in collaboration with others.

-In addition to their observational skills, their ability to find information and their ability to synthesize, interior designers are first and foremost creative.
-Once the project has been designed, he or she must direct the various trades, subcontractors or manufacturers, and control prices, deadlines and the proper execution of the work.
+In addition to their observational skills and their ability to find and synthesize information, designers are first and foremost creative.
+Once a project has been designed, they must manage the various tradespeople, subcontractors or manufacturers involved, and control prices, deadlines and quality.
 Creativity and rigour are the keys to future success!

 The CAD teaches its students to tackle all aspects of the profession.
-This richness and this relationship with the realities of the profession allow our students to easily find very good internships during their studies and a rapid professional commitment once they graduate.
+This richness and openness to the realities of the profession allow our students to find very good internships during their studies, and to rapidly obtain professional commitments once they graduate.